fmidev/smartmet-alert-client/README.md

-# fmi-smart-alert-client
+# SmartMet Alert Client (smartmet-alert-client)

-Smart Alert Client is a customizable map visualizer for weather, flood and other alerts.
+SmartMet Alert Client is a customizable map visualizer for weather, flood and other alerts.

 ![Screenshot](./screenshot.png)